markbarlow/180bpm/_drafts/180-steps-intro.md

-# For intro post on 180 experience; from presentation
+# For intro post on 180 experience from presentation

 Intro